Search

 • Review all social media profiles, not just LinkedIn.

-• Use a clean, professional, passport‑style photo on LinkedIn.
-Avoid family photos or overly formal images.
+• Use a clean, professional profile photo on LinkedIn.

 A polished online presence builds trust and reinforces your credibility.